msymeonides/Migrate3D/README.md

 ### Straightness:

 The Final Euclidean Distance divided by the Path Length.
-A metric of how confined a cell is, or how straight its track was.
+A metric of how confined an object is, or how straight its track was.

 $$
 Straightness=\frac{Final\ Euclidean}{Path\ Length}
 $$

-### Time Corrected Straightness:

-Straightness multiplied by the square root of the duration of that cell’s track.
-Needed when the tracking duration of the cells in the dataset varies.
+This is then multiplied by the square root of the duration of that object’s track.
+This is helpful when the tracking duration of the objects in the dataset varies.

 $$
 Time\ Corrected\ Straightness=Straightness\times\sqrt{Duration}